1985 Formula One World Championship: Race 14: Europe

-The European Grand Prix was originally scheduled on the 1985 calendar to be held on a street circuit in Rome but due to unknown reasons it was moved to the southern English Brands Hatch circuit, normally used for the British Grand Prix on even numbered years.
+The European Grand Prix was originally scheduled on the 1985 calendar to be held on a street circuit in Rome but for unknown reasons it was moved to the southern English Brands Hatch circuit, normally used for the British Grand Prix on even numbered years.
 Senna took his 6th pole position at an average speed of more than 140 mph (228 km/h).
 There had been some concerns about racing these very powerful cars at the small, very fast Brands Hatch circuit: Niki Lauda and a few other drivers felt the cars were too fast for a short circuit like Brands, and if the power of the engines increased over time, the circuit would have to be modified in order to accommodate the cars.

 Senna led from pole position and was followed by Rosberg.
 Going into Surtees, Rosberg tried to get past Senna, but Senna took his line forcefully and Rosberg spun to avoid contact.
 Piquet hit Rosberg and retired, but Rosberg was able to get to the pits and returned to the track right in front of Senna who was then being harried by Mansell.
 Rosberg then held Senna up whilst going into Surtees, which enabled Mansell to overtake into the lead.

 Mansell led the rest of the race distance, while Marc Surer in a Brabham-BMW got up to 2nd, but retired at Stirling's corner after a fire broke out on the back of his car.
 Meanwhile, Alboreto's car failed and caught fire; he drove it back to the Ferrari pit while still in flames.
 Prost dropped to 15th at the start, but finished in 4th, which was enough for him to become world Drivers' Champion for the first time.
 He finished behind Mansell, Senna, and Rosberg.